Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Closure models

 Pope's original basis, consisting of $10$ tensors (or $11$ in the compressible case)~\cite{popeMoreGeneralEffectiveviscosity1975}, was used by Ling et al.~\cite{lingReynoldsAveragedTurbulence2016} in the context of RANS closures.

-Based on the analysis of Smith~\cite{smithIsotropicFunctionsSymmetric1971}, Stallcup et al.~\cite{stallcupAdaptiveScaleSimilarClosure2022} showed that a slightly different basis, consisting of $7$ tensors (or $8$ in the compressible case), is both minimal and complete, whereas Pope's basis is neither minimal nor complete.
+Based on the analysis of Smith~\cite{smithIsotropicFunctionsSymmetric1971}, Stallcup et al.~\cite{stallcupAdaptiveScaleSimilarClosure2022} employ a slightly different basis that is both minimal and complete.
+This basis comprises eight tensors $T_0, \dots, T_7$, including the isotropic identity $T_0 = I$; in the incompressible case the isotropic part is carried by the pressure, leaving the seven deviatoric tensors $T_1, \dots, T_7$ that are actually used in the closure.
 We adopt this basis, defined as

-The fifth tensor $T^{(5)} \coloneq W S W$ was not included in Pope's basis, which instead included fifth-order terms in $S$ and $W$.
+The fifth tensor $T_5 \coloneq W S W$ was not included in Pope's basis, which instead included fifth-order terms in $S$ and $W$.